top of page

 The Loodor Tales book series was born.
 In the beginning, many challenged whether kids would engage in such deep thinking.
 It quickly became clear that adolescents did not just wish to engage.
 They drove the discussions.

-Using books to bridge dialogue, Summer then built the “HOO Are You?” education platform to fuel an ongoing movement for connection.
-Through school tours, important conversations with kids ensued.
+Using books to bridge dialogue, Summer then built the Loodor Learns Curriculum and “HOO Are You?” education platform to fuel an ongoing movement for connection.
+Through tours, conversations with kids ensued.
+Students embraced the opportunity to discuss cyberbullying and digital safety.

 Social media use among adolescents has risen to 95%.
 "As social media became a primary area of teenage communication, there was a significant increase in suicide," U.S. News & World Report.
+The second leading cause of death among adolescents is self-harm/suicide.

 THE DIGITAL FOOTPRINT...